SSebigo/ahhhhhh/README.md

 Makes your smartphone moan, scream or laugh when charging, discharging or full

-> ⚠️This project is a way for me to try things for other projects so it may sometimes not work because I pushed broken code deliberately
+> ⚠️This project is a way for me to try things for other projects so it might sometimes not work because I pushed broken code deliberately

 ---